SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Swimlanes/ChildrenSpacingProperty/README.md

-#Resize
+# Children Spacing Property

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to update the spacing property for children in swimlanes.

 ## Prerequisites